By Jeff White (firstname.lastname@example.org)

-In 2015-16, Virginia captured its second consecutive NCAA men’s tennis championship to highlight another successful athletics season in which teams or individuals from 20 of the Cavaliers’ 25 intercollegiate athletics programs advanced to NCAA postseason competition.
-UVA secured its third straight top-10 finish in the Directors’ Cup standings and placed in the top 20 in the Directors’ Cup standings for the 10th consecutive year.
+In 2016-17, Virginia captured its third consecutive NCAA men’s tennis championship to highlight another successful athletics season in which teams or individuals from 19 of the Cavaliers’ 26 intercollegiate athletics programs advanced to NCAA postseason competition.
+UVA secured its 24th straight top-30 finish in the Directors’ Cup standings and placed in the top 20 in the Directors’ Cup standings for the 11th consecutive year.

-UVA captured four Atlantic Coast Conference championships and its 73 conference titles since the spring of 2002 are the most of any ACC school during that time.
-In 2015-16, UVA won ACC championships in women's golf (second consecutive), rowing (seventh consecutive and 16th in 17 years), women's cross country (first since 1982) and women's swimming and diving (ninth consecutive).
+UVA captured three Atlantic Coast Conference championships and its 76 conference titles since the spring of 2002 are the most of any ACC school during that time.
+In 2016-17, UVA won ACC championships in field hockey (1st in program history), men’s tennis (12th overall) and rowing (eighth consecutive and 17th in 18 years).

 Great progress has also been made in the area of athletics facility improvements during Littlepage’s watch, including the additions of the George Welsh Indoor Practice Facility (2013) and John Paul Jones Arena (2006).